 D. Semifinals - Only the top 25% of teams (within each skill tier) advance to the Semifinals based on State Round scores.
-If a specific state, Canada, or the At-Large Region is not represented by a team advancing in the top 25%, the single highest scoring team from that state will advance as a wildcard.
+If a specific state and the District of Columbia, Canada, or the At-Large Region is not represented by a team advancing in the top 25%, the single highest-scoring team from that state will advance as a wildcard.
 Teams must have a score higher than zero points to advance.